dotnet/docs/docs/core/extensions/http-client.md

 ---
-title: Modern HTTP with .NET
+title: HTTP with .NET
 description: Learn how to use the HttpClient and IHttpClientFactory implementations with dependency injection in your .NET workloads.
 author: IEvangelist
 ms.author: dapine
 ms.date: 08/04/2021
 ---

-# Modern HTTP with .NET
+# HTTP with .NET

 In this article you'll how to use the `IHttpClientFactory` and the `HttpClient` with various .NET fundamentals such as, dependency injection (DI), logging, and configuration.
 The <xref:System.Net.Http.HttpClient> was introduced in .NET Framework 4.5, which was released in 2012.
 In other words, it's been around for while.
 The `HttpClient` itself is used for making HTTP requests and handling HTTP responses from web resources identified by a <xref:System.Uri>.
 The HTTP protocol makes up the vast majority of all internet traffic.